PeppoDev/gnome_desktop_fixer/README.md

 # Gnome Desktop Entry Fixer

-A Rust utility that automatically fixes and manages Steam game desktop entries on GNOME desktop environments.
-This tool scans for Steam game desktop files, adds proper `StartupWMClass` entries, and copies desktop entries to the applications menu for better integration.
+A Rust utility that automatically fixes Steam game desktop entries on GNOME desktop environments.
+Steam creates desktop shortcuts for games on Linux, but most of these shortcuts are missing the `StartupWMClass` property.
+This causes a common issue where the game's icon doesn't appear in the taskbar or dock when the game is running, making it difficult to identify which game is currently active.
+This tool monitors for new desktop files and adds proper `StartupWMClass` entries for Steam games.

 ## What It Does

 This tool addresses common issues with Steam games on GNOME:

 1. **Missing StartupWMClass**: Many Steam games don't have proper `StartupWMClass` entries, which can cause issues with window management and taskbar grouping
-2. **Desktop File Organization**: Automatically copies desktop entries from Desktop to the applications menu for better system integration
-3. **Real-time Monitoring**: Watches for new desktop files and processes them immediately
+2. **Real-time Monitoring**: Watches for new desktop files and processes them automatically

 ## Installation